Argent77/A7-add_kit_ex/README.md

 ### Multiclass Kits

-Enhanced Edition games since version 2.0 allow you to create true multiclass kits.
+Enhanced Edition games allow you to create true multiclass kits.
 However, the way how multiclass kits are handled by the game engine requires additional effort to properly deal with kit-specific abilities.

 ADD_KIT_EX provides two ways to control which class aspect of a multiclass kit is used to apply kit-specific abilities: